TH-skhozin/one-sdk-android/ADDITIONAL-FEATURES.md

-### Opt an end-user out of tracking
+### Opt an end-user out of or into tracking
+The following methods allow you to opt a user out of various levels of tracking and also opt them back in based on your app's privacy configuration.

+_Note_:
+ * By default all `optOut` options are set to `optOut = false`

+#### Opt an end-user out/in of all tracking
+Use this option to opt an end-user out or in of all tracking

+##### Opt an end-user out of all tracking
-To opt an end-user out of tracking, when the end-user does not give permission to be tracked in the client app, call the `oneConfigureOptOut` top-level Kotlin function or the `One.setOptOutConfiguration` Java method as shown below:
+To opt an end-user out of all tracking, when the end-user does not give permission to be tracked in the client app, call the `oneConfigureOptOut` top-level Kotlin function or the `One.setOptOutConfiguration` Java method as shown below:

 `Kotlin`
 ```kotlin